 This report consolidates publicly available government data and industry research to provide a comprehensive view of the U.S. manufacturing workforce.

-The report was compiled in January 2026 and updated in March 2026 using the latest available data, with most federal labor market series current through November–December 2025.
-December 2025 figures are preliminary and subject to BLS revision.
+The report was originally compiled in December 2025 and most recently updated in May 2026 using the latest available data.
+Federal labor market series are current through April 2026.
+April 2026 figures are preliminary and subject to BLS revision; February and March 2026 figures reflect revisions published with the April release.

 Official U.S. government labor market data used for employment, wages, benefits, safety, and productivity metrics throughout this report.
 All BLS data referenced are publicly available federal datasets accessible through the manufacturing sector overview page and linked series.